Road Trip Tips, Ideas, and Travel Snacks

-Traveling with a food allergy can be challenging.
+Traveling with or without a food allergy can be challenging.

 With food allergies, gone are the days of playing the trip by ear.
 One must overthink everything and create a safe environment for their child to limit risk.